aurelijusjaneliunas/play-angular-seed/README.md

-Merchant portal
+Play and angular seed
 =====================================================
-This is a self-care service for merchants.
-It allows merchant to publish data-x services.
+This is a sample application how play and angular work together

 Requirements
 =============